hrue/DALIA/README.md

 python -m pip install -e .
 ```

+We then recommend you to run some of the examples provided in the `examples/` directory to test your installation.
 For more detailed installation instructions, especially on clusters, leveraging GPU acceleration through `CuPy` and distributed computing through `MPI4Py`, please refer to the [dev note](DEV_README.md) in the `DEV_README.md` file.

 ## Examples